 All analyses will be done according to the intention-to-treat principle and, hence, missing secondary outcome data will be imputed.
-For each of the continuous outcomes (e.g., CRP, S/F{94} ratio) missing post-randomisation results will be imputed using multiple imputation, using 20 imputed data sets, with results across imputations being combined using the methods of Rubin.10 The imputation procedure will take into consideration each participant's key baseline characteristics (listed in section 5.8), treatment allocation and any intermediate follow-up values of the biomarker, where available.
+For each of the continuous outcomes (e.g., CRP, S/F{94} ratio) missing post-randomisation results will be imputed using multiple imputation, using 20 imputed data sets, with results across imputations being combined using the methods of Rubin.
+The imputation procedure will take into consideration each participant's key baseline characteristics (listed in section 5.8), treatment allocation and any intermediate follow-up values of the biomarker, where available.
 For S/F{94} ratio, WHO ordinal scale values on days 3 and 5 will also be used in the imputation procedure.
-For patients who are discharged from hospital and for whom it is not possible to measure S/F{94} ratio at day 5, a value of 4.76^c will be imputed.
-The results from these analyses will be compared with those from equivalent "complete-case" analyses, but primary emphasis will be implemented using the multiple imputation.
+For patients who are discharged from hospital and for whom it is not possible to measure S/F{94} ratio at day 5, a value of 4.76d will be imputed.
+The results from these analyses will be compared with those from equivalent "complete-case" analyses, but primary emphasis will be placed on the results after multiple imputation.
 All multiple imputation analyses will be implemented using the multiple imputation procedure in SAS version 9.4 (SAS Institute, Cary NC), using the expectation-maximization algorithm (which assumes a multivariate normal distribution) to impute values.
+For any continuous variables with missing baseline values, the mean among those with observed values will be imputed.

-^c 4.76 = 1.0/0.21 (ie, the value of healthy lungs which provide 100% saturations when breathing 21% oxygen)
+^d 4.76 = 1.0/0.21 (ie, the value of healthy lungs which provide 100% saturations when breathing 21% oxygen)